Validator for HTTP

 See example report.

 As a command-line tool, it can read HAR files or raw HTTP/1.x TCP streams.
 It can integrate with mitmproxy for TLS-encrypted and HTTP/2 traffic.
-Or you can use it as a Python library (for Python 2.7 and 3.4+), with optional Django integration.
-There is also a third-party Chrome extension.
+Or you can use it as a Python (3.4+) library.
+There is a Django integration package and a third-party Chrome extension.

 Start with the quickstart.